 - Getting in with programs that help students apply and enroll in colleges

-- Getting through by providing students with necessary support during college years
+- Getting through by providing students with the necessary support during college years

 In addition, Success Boston sets measurable goals for student completion and tracks student progress to ensure the proper support system is in place to help students succeed.